-- (a) Other than initial registrations of all existing rental properties which must be completed within \\\\ days of enactment of this ordinance, registration shall be required each calendar year and may be issued on a calendar year basis prior to January 1 of each successive year.
-No registration fee will be owed during the year of this Ordinances' original enactment. - (b) The City will annually remind rental unit owners (or their designated Local Property Managers) of this requirement.
-Registration renewal forms must be delivered to the City no later than the 15th day of December each year and must contain the same information as required for new registration in Section 18-140 herein.
-Failure of the City to issue reminder notice and/or failure of an owner (or Local Property Manager) to receive a reminder notice, does not excuse or waive the registration required by this Ordinance. - (c) Upon receipt of a completed registration application and payment of the applicable registration fee, City will issue a Registration Certificate for the applicable property unless otherwise prohibited under this Article or other applicable provisions of the Code.
+(a) Other than initial registrations of all existing rental properties which must be completed within days of enactment of this ordinance, registration shall be required each calendar year and may be issued on a calendar year basis prior to January 1 of each successive year.
+No registration fee will be owed during the year of this Ordinances' original enactment.

+(b) The City will annually remind rental unit owners (or their designated Local Property Managers) of this requirement.
+Registration renewal forms, which includes a self-inspection checklist, must be delivered to the City no later than the 15th day of December each year and must contain the same information as required for new registration in Section 18-140 herein.
+Failure of the City to issue reminder notice and/or failure of an owner (or Local Property Manager) to receive a reminder notice, does not excuse or waive the registration required by this Ordinance.

+(c) Upon receipt of a completed registration application and payment of the applicable registration fee, City will issue a Registration Certificate for the applicable property unless otherwise prohibited under this Article or other applicable provisions of the Code.

 Section 18-142.
 Transfer Of Property.
-Every new owner of a rental unit, whether fee owner or contract purchaser, shall furnish to the City the new owner's name, address, telephone number, email address and fax number, if one (and the name, address, telephone number, email and fax number, if one, of the new owner's designated Local Property Manager) before taking possession of the rental property upon closing the transaction.
+Every new owner of a rental unit, whether fee owner or contract purchaser, shall furnish to the City the new owner's name, physical and mailing address, telephone number, email address and fax number, if one (and the name, address, telephone number, email and fax number, if one, of the new owner's designated Local Property Manager) before taking possession of the rental property upon closing the transaction.
 No new registration fee is required of the new owner during the year in which such possession takes place, provided that the previous owner has paid all registration fees and has complied with all requirements of this Ordinance and any violations of health, zoning, fire or safety codes of the City.
 If any change in the type of occupancy as originally registered is contemplated by the new owner, a new registration application will be required.

 Section 18-143.
 Posting Of Registration.
-Each rental unit registration holder must provide the current rental unit certification to the tenant/renter of each unit in building with fewer than four (4) units.
+Each rental unit registration holder must provide the currentan up-to-date rental unit certification to the tenant/renter of each unit in building with fewer than four (4) units.
+If, upon renewal, no changes have been made to the information contained in the previous term's rental unit certification, then the previous posted certification is deemed up-to-date.
 Buildings with four or more units and a common entry shall have the certification posted near the common entry.
 Buildings with four or more units and no common entry shall either post the certification in a conspicuous location on the premises or, if not conspicuous location, then provide the current rental unit certification to the tenant/renter of each unit directly.